Rise and fall of the mighty elephants

 Elephants and people

 The Asian elephant was first tamed in the Indus Valley about 5,500 years ago.
 Since its taming, it has been much utilized by people to pull or carry heavy burdens.
-In the Hindu Khmer culture of Indochina, royalty and other prominent persons were riding on elephants, when they went on hunting trips to shoot tigers and other big game.
-Elephants were also much used in Khmer warfare, and during the British colonial wars in India in the 1800’s, elephants hauled heavy cannons to the battlefields.
+In Hindu empires, including the Khmer empire, which ruled large parts of Indochina c.
+800-1430 A.D., royalty and other prominent persons were riding on elephants, when they went on hunting trips to shoot tigers and other big game.
+Elephants were also much used in Hindu warfare, and during the British colonial wars in India in the 1800’s, elephants hauled heavy cannons to the battlefields.

-Until recently, in India and Southeast Asia, elephants were much used in the timber industry to haul out tree trunks from hilly forests.
+Until recently, in India and Indochina, elephants were much used in the timber industry to haul out tree trunks from hilly forests.
 This usage continues today on a small scale in areas, which cannot be entered by heavy vehicles.

 In India and Sri Lanka, elaborately adorned elephants are much used in processions during religious festivals.